fionnmccarthy/pands-problem-sheet/README.md

 3. The plt.plot() function is used in order to plot f(X).
 It is plotted with square markers, purple colour, line style of ':', line width of 3 and also the label f(X) here is needed for the legend.
 4. The plt.plot() function is used in order to plot g(X).
 It is plotted with square markers, red colour, line style of ':', line width of 3 and also the label g(X) here is needed for the legend.
 5. The plt.plot() function is used in order to plot h(X).
 It is plotted with square markers, green colour, line style of ':', line width of 3 and also the label h(X) here is needed for the legend.
-6. I created two font types font1 anf font2 for the plot.
+6. I created two font types font1 and font2 for the plot.
 Font1 will be used for the title and font2 will be used for the axis labels.
 7. I specified the title string and to use font1 font type using plt.title.
 8. I used plt.xlabel and plt.ylabel to label each axis and specified to use font2 font type.
-9. In order to change how the grid would look i used plt.grid to set the colour, style and width of the grid lines of the plot.
+9. In order to change how the grid would look I used plt.grid to set the colour, style and width of the grid lines of the plot.
 10. I then used plt.legend to include a legend on the plot, this will use the labels I specified in plt.plot()
 11. The image outputted form the above plot was saved using the plt.savefig() to save this plot before viewing.
 12. Plt.show() then displays the output form the plot.
 This can be seen below.